rescript-lang/bucklescript.github.io/website/blog/2020-02-20-loading-stdlib-in-memory.md

 - Yes, better compile performance

-    A large set of files are not loading from file system instead of memory now!
+    A large set of files are not loaded from the file system but rather from memory now!

 - Fast installation and reinstallation.